Pre-washing instructions

 How do I wash Shweshwe items once they are sewn?

-Standard wash and care suggestions:
+Standard wash and care suggestions from the manufacturer:

 1. Wash separately